nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 Here the index is a primary storage and you cannot rebuild it.
 So we need a tool that will extract the `_source` of documents from one index and submit it to a new index that have been setup with the new configuration.

 1. Update the mappings or settings configuration by overriding the `{NUXEO_HOME}/templates/common-base/nxserver/config/elasticsearch-audit-index-config.xml`(follow the same procedure as the section above for the repository index)
-2. Use a new name for the `audit.elasticsearch.indexName`(like `nuxeo-audit2`)
+1. Use a new name for the `audit.elasticsearch.indexName` (like `nuxeo-audit2`)
-3. Start the Nuxeo Platform.
+1. Start the Nuxeo Platform.</br>
     The new index is created with the new mapping.
-4. Stop the Nuxeo Platform
+1. Stop the Nuxeo Platform
-5. Copy the audit logs entries in the new index using [stream2es](https://github.com/elasticsearch/stream2es/).
+1. Copy the audit logs entries in the new index using [stream2es](https://github.com/elasticsearch/stream2es/).
 Here we copy `nuxeo-audit` to `nuxeo-audit2`.

     ```
     curl -O download.elasticsearch.org/stream2es/stream2es; chmod +x stream2es